 Configure SSO with Optimal as your identity provider

-- In Splunk Web, click Settings > Access Controls > Authentication method.
+- In Splunk Web, click Settings > Authentication methods.

 - Select SAML as your authentication type.

 - Click Configure Splunk to use SAML.

 - On the SAML Groups page, click SAML Configuration.

 - Download or browse and select your metadata file, or copy and paste your metadata directly into the text window.
 Refer to your IdP documentation if you're not sure how to get your metadata file.

 - In General Settings, provide the following information:

 Setting Description Single Sign on URL This field is populated automatically by your selected metadata file.
 It is the protected endpoint on your IdP to which Splunk sends authentication requests.
 If you use Splunk Cloud and access the instance on a non-standard network port, open a support ticket to have the Splunk Cloud operations team open that port for communicating with the IdP.

 Your users use this URL for SSO login.

 To access the login page once SAML is enabled, append the full login URL (